luiemilio/Application-Launcher/README.md

 # Getting Started

-Setting up and customizing the Openfin Application is easy.
+Setting up and customizing the Openfin Application Launcher is easy.

 ## Settings Manifest